Czembri/ITSerwis/README.md

 # ItSerwis_Merge
 <i>Windows application for it service store managment</i>

-* Store all your customers, orders, articles in one place thanks to database connection, that ensures a lot of free space
+* Store all your customers, orders, articles in one place thanks to database connection, that ensures a lot of free space :+1:

-* Don't be ashamed of oldfashion app look, we make apps with the vision
+* Don't be ashamed of oldfashion app look, we make apps with the vision :sparkles:

-* It sounds like advertisment, and it is
+* It sounds like advertisment, and it is :sweat_smile:

 ## Here, you can get info about: